St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: New separable systems generated by iterated geodesic lifts

 In the spirit of the Eisenhart lift's embedding of dynamics as higher-dimensional geodesic motion, we propose a lift that preserves this geodesic character.
 We achieve this by first analyzing one of the simplest realizations of the momentum-dependent St\"ackel lift \eqref{eq:LSM}-\eqref{eq:LSH}, given by

-where the functions $V_i(x^{i})$ come from the additively separated potential of the system \eqref{eq:3.18}.
+where $\tbf{q}=(x^1,x^2,u)$ denotes our configuration coordinates, and the functions $V_i(x^{i})$ come from the additively separated potential of the system \eqref{eq:3.18}.
 This corresponds to lifting again the same system, but in a novel, non-Eisenhart way.
-By choosing $f_1=\frac{1}{2}p^{2}_{1}$, $f_2=\frac{1}{2}p^{2}_{2}$, $f_3= p_u$, and applying the lift to the 2D model \eqref{eq:3.18}, we obtain the family of integrable systems, defining a geodesic motion in 3D\footnote{Hereafter we will take the square of $H_3$.}:
+By choosing $f_1=\frac{1}{2}p^{2}_{1}$, $f_2=\frac{1}{2}p^{2}_{2}$, $f_3= p_u$, and applying the lift to the 2D model \eqref{eq:3.18}, we obtain the family of integrable systems, defining a geodesic motion in 3D\footnote{Hereafter we will scale the resulting $H_2$ by a half, and take the square of $H_3$.}: